 My Story Of Rape & Suicide: “You Can’t Heal From What You Don’t Reveal”

-Michelle is a 44-year-old Black with a remarkable story of rape, molestation and ultimately survival.
+Michelle is a 44-year-old black woman with a remarkable story of rape, molestation and ultimately survival.
 She was molested by her uncle and raped by her biological father.

 Either one of those things would have been enough to take a person out, but not Michelle, even though she tried.